carlonicora/RAW/mechanics.md

 ### Ablative armour
 Jinx uses the idea of ablative armours, which are protections that absorb the damages in lieu of the character wearing it.
 The armours have a fixed amount of protection, which is lost every time a damage is absorbed.

-The ablative armour can absorb only 50% of its protection in a single attack.
-The rest of the damage is passed to the character.
+The ablative armour can absorb only a maximum of damage in a single attack.
+Each armour should specify this value.

 ### Weapons and Armours
 Future expansions will include a list of weapons and armours for various type of games (Fantasy, Contemporary, Science Fiction).

 ## Character progression
 Jinx is based on the character progression based on its abilities, not on levels.
 Every time a character succeed in an ability test, the player should mark that action as successfully trained.
-At the end of every adventure, which should last a few session, the storyteller should allow the players to try and increase their character's ability scores.
+At the end of every adventure, which should last a few session, the storyteller should allow the players to increase their character's ability scores.

-To increase the score of a trained ability, the player should score higher than the ability value on a d100 roll.
-In case of success, the ability is increased by 1 point.
+## Magic

-The storyteller may allow the value to be tested a second time at the end of the same adventure should the player had demonstrated particular qualities in handling that specific ability.
+In world where magic can be used, Jinx supports the idea of Vancian Magic.
+Every spellcaster must learn their spells every day, and they dissolve from their memories after being cast.
+Hence, magic users must learn the spell before being able to cast it again.
+Magic users can learn a single spell for longer, which means they are able to cast it more than once.